NIFA SAFECON 2026

 For more info visit www.riveraction.org.

-Event Title: Online Event -- Letters to Pope Francis: Rebuilding a Church with Justice and Compassion.
+Event Title: Entering the Divine Feminine.
 Venue: Our Lady of the Prairie Retreat.

 Our Lady of the Prairie Retreat.